shoeffner/mthesis/src/models_and_methods.md

 estimated projection of a model point $p_i$, ($q_i$ in @eq:projerror).
-Once found, the parameters can be used together with the distance estimation (@sec:distance-estimation) to estimate the screen corners (@sec:calculating-the-screen-corners).
+Once found, the parameters can be used together with the distance estimation (@sec:distance-estimation) to estimate the screen corners (@sec:calculation-of-screen-corners).
 In Gaze the Levenberg--Marquardt optimization is used because it subjectively performs better when subjects face the camera more directly, while the +EPnP becomes better when subjects turn their head (for a comparison see @fig:solvepnpcomparison).
 Since for gaze tracking